El Chapulín Colorado: El Chapulín Colorado

 An animated series based on the show premiered in April 2015, made by Ánima Estudios.

-Los Colorado
+El Chapulín y los Colorado

-In May 2024, it was reported that a new animated series based on the show, titled Los Colorado, is in development.
-The series will center on El Chapulín as he struggles with both his crimefighting activities and his duties as husband and father.
-The series will be developed by Rodolfo and Gabriel Riva Palacio, while Roberto Gómez Fernández will executive-produce.
-The series will be produced by Grupo Chespirito and TH3 Media Group alongside Huevocartoon.
+In May 2024, it has been reported that a new animated series based on the show, originally titled Los Colorado, was in development.
+The series centers on El Chapulín Colorado as he struggles with both his crimefighting activities and his duties as husband and father.

+The show premiered on January 1, 2026 on HBO Max and Cartoon Network.

+Developed by Rodolfo and Gabriel Riva Palacio, and executive produced by Roberto Gómez Fernández, the series was produced by Grupo Chespirito, Telefilms, and TH3 Media Group alongside Huevocartoon.

 Animated film

-In May 2017, Roberto Gómez Fernández revealed that an animated film adaptation of El Chapulin Colorado is in development.
-On 6 October 2019, it was reported that Gomez Fernandez had begun working on the script.
+In May 2017, Roberto Gómez Fernández revealed that an animated film adaptation of El Chapulín Colorado is in development.
+On October 6, 2019, it was reported that Gómez Fernández had begun working on the script.
 Later that month, Gómez Fernández revealed that production on the film has begun.
 He also said that the film will take place in a shared universe featuring characters created by Chespirito.